Kuama-IT/android-kotlin-wifi-watcher/README.md

 }

 ```
-don't remember to unsubscribe when you don't need it anymore
+don't forget to unsubscribe when you don't need it anymore
 ```kotlin
 override fun onPause() {
     super.onPause()